grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 > Only available in Grafana v6.5+.

-When defining dimension values based on multi-valued template variables, a search expressions is used to query for the matching metrics.
+When defining dimension values based on multi-valued template variables, a search expression is used to query for the matching metrics.
 This enables the use of multiple template variables in one query and also allows you to use template variables for queries that have the `Match Exact` option disabled.

 Search expressions are currently limited to 1024 characters, so your query may fail if you have a long list of values.
 We recommend using the asterisk (`*`) wildcard instead of the `All` option if you want to query all metrics that have any value for a certain dimension name.